MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/firewall-requirements.md

 - Outbound direction
 - Port 443 (HTTPS)

-This topic describes how to optionally use a highly locked-down firewall configuration to block all traffic to all destinations except those included on your allowlist.
+This article describes how to optionally use a highly locked-down firewall configuration to block all traffic to all destinations except those included in your allowlist.

 As shown in the following diagram, Azure Stack HCI accesses Azure using more than one firewall potentially.

 :::image type="content" source="./media/firewall-requirements/firewalls-diagram.png" alt-text="Diagram shows Azure Stack HCI accessing service tag endpoints through Port 443 (HTTPS) of firewalls." lightbox="./media/firewall-requirements/firewalls-diagram.png":::

-## Firewall connectivity requirements and recommendations
+The following sections provide consolidated lists of required and recommended URLs for the Azure Stack HCI core components, which include cluster creation, registration and billing, Microsoft Update, and cloud cluster witness.
+You can choose to use the JSON tab to directly copy-and-paste the URLs into your allowlist.

-This section describes the firewall connectivity requirements and recommendations for your Azure Stack HCI cluster and the associated services.
+The subsequent sections provide additional details about the firewall requirements of Azure Stack HCI core components, followed by references to the firewall requirement articles of other associated services.

 ### Required firewall URLs